Azure-Samples/distributed-az-edge-framework/README.md

 ![alt text](architecture/nested-topology-hld-envoy.png "Nested Toplogy")

-At the core of the nested topology design, we have proxies (now using Envoy) which broker the connections between each hypothetical ISA-95 level (Level 2,3,4 in this instance).
+At the core of the nested topology design, we have reverse proxies which broker the connections between each hypothetical ISA-95 level (Level 2,3,4 in this instance).
 These proxies prevent workloads and Arc agents running at lower levels from connecting to the outside world directly, allowing the traffic to be managed or controlled via proxy configuration at each level.
 Currently, data plane is tranversing layers directly between brokers, and we are evaluating an improvement to force this communication to pass through the proxy transparently.
 Proxying of allowed URI calls from the lower L2 and L3 levels for the AKS host nodes (kubelet, containerd) is implemented using a DNS Server override in each lower Virtual Network.

 For more information about the network topology and usage of Envoy reverse proxy please see the detailed document: [Network Separation and Reverse Proxy](./docs/reverseproxy.md).